konantian/NotableNotebooks/notes/Lecture 17 - Memory-Augmented Monte Carlo Tree Search.md

     * Find interesting trends, **correlations** in your data(比如可以学习fuanction的参数)
     * Learn a function from data
       * Approxiamte the data as well as possible(avoid under fitting)
-      * Robust again noisy data
+      * Robust against noisy data
       * **Avoid overfitting**
   * Learn a move generation policy
   * Learn a search control for the tree search